netbox-community/netbox/docs/configuration/index.md

 $ sudo systemctl restart netbox
 ```

-Configuration parameters which are set via the "Configuration" section in the "Admin" menu take effect immediately.
+Dynamic configuration parameters (those which can be modified via the UI) take effect immediately.